helidon-io/helidon-examples/examples/imperative/data-jdbc/postgres/README.md

 The sample demonstrates:

-- list, optional, scalar, insert, and delete JDBC operations;
+- list, optional, scalar, insert, update, and delete JDBC operations;
 - positional parameter binding, including binding one value to multiple positions;
 - mapping joined rows to a `Pokemon` containing a nested `Type`;
 - selecting either the normal or alternate row mapper;